conradylx/Draft_blog_e2e/README.md

 ## Project Features

 - Admin users can create, edit, and delete posts.
-- Standard users can add and view posts.
+- Standard users can view posts.
 - User authentication is secured using JWT tokens.
 - The project includes Swagger UI with documentation for available Django API endpoints.